Meeting Street Academy students learning 2 to 5 grade levels above their peers

 In the heart of Spartanburg’s inner city, students at Meeting Street Academy are testing 2 to 5 grade levels above their peers.

-Teachers aren’t just focused on math and reading, but what the school calls the 8 “Pathways to Success,” which are integrated into daily instruction.
+Teachers aren’t just focused on math and reading, but what the school calls the eight “Pathways to Success,” which are integrated into daily instruction.

 - Self Control